research-ag/hpl-io/ingress.md

 |any -> `CANISTER_ERROR`|Uninstall-reinstall cycle.|
 |`CANISTER_ERROR` -> `other`|New stream is opened.|

-Note: The second transition means that all old gids return `other` after a new stream is opened.
+Note: The second transition refers to "old" gids, i.e. those that are not yet from the new stream.
-The reason is the behavior of the ledger.
+The ledger closes all old streams of an aggregator before opening a new stream for that aggregator.
-When the aggregator receives a new stream from the ledger then it knows that the ledger has closed all its old stream ids.
+This behavior guarantees that the "old" gids are indeed settled, hence their state is now `other`.

 ### Client flow to track transaction status